Okaythis/OkayRNModule/README.md

 *"appPns"*: This is your push notification token from Firebase(or Firebase registration token for iOS devices if you are using Firebase for push notification on iOS) or APNS token if you are using APNS.
 This allows us to send 2FA notifications to your apps.

 *"installationId"*: The installationId is a unique value that identifies unique installation keys for the Okay SDK in an app.
-For testing purposes we ask our users to use this value **9990** as their installationId
+For testing purposes we ask our users to use this value **9990** as their installationId on Android and **9980** on iOS.

 *"pubPss"*: This is a public key we provide to applications that use our SDK for secure communication with the Okay server.
 For testing purposes we ask our users to use the value below as their *"pubPss"* key.